dgosselin-p4/deployment/cluster_install/README.md

 This is Paradigm4's cluster installer.

-This shell script along with supporting scripts installs and sets up a SciDB cluster from the coordinator node.
+This shell script along with supporting scripts installs and sets up a SciDB cluster from any machine acting as an installer.
 It is driven from your SciDB configuration file.
 There is a "configurator" in the Paradigm4 GitHub (https://github.com/Paradigm4/configurator) to create your own SciDB configuration file.

-The cluster_install script must be run as root on the coordinator (a login shell such as "su -l root").
+The cluster_install script must be run as root (a login shell such as "su -l root").

 Before installing, this script will qualify your cluster.
 This includes setting up password-less ssh keys and turning off firewalls.